luminus-framework/luminus-template/src/leiningen/new/luminus/db/docs/h2_instructions.md

 Before continuing please follow the steps below to configure your database connection and run the necessary migrations.

-* Run `lein run ragtime migrate` in the root of the project to create the tables.
+* Run `lein run migrate` in the root of the project to create the tables.
 * Restart the application.

 </div>